The cause of eosinophilic fasciitis is unknown. The disorder occurs mostly in middle-aged men but can occur in women and children.

 Fatigue and weight loss are common.
 Rarely, aplastic anemia, thrombocytopenia, and lymphoproliferative processes develop.

 Eosinophilic fasciitis should be suspected in patients with typical symptoms.
-The cutaneous manifestations may suggest systemic sclerosis Diagnosis Systemic sclerosis is a rare chronic disease of unknown cause characterized by diffuse fibrosis and vascular abnormalities in the skin, joints, and internal organs (especially the esophagus... read more ; however, patients with systemic sclerosis usually also have Raynaud syndrome and acral involvement, often with telangiectasia, and visceral changes (eg, esophageal dysmotility).
+The cutaneous manifestations may suggest systemic sclerosis Diagnosis Systemic sclerosis is a rare chronic disease of unknown cause characterized by diffuse fibrosis and vascular abnormalities in the skin, joints, and internal organs (especially the esophagus... read more ; however, patients with systemic sclerosis usually also have distal skin involvement often with telangiectasia, Raynaud syndrome Raynaud Syndrome Raynaud syndrome is vasospasm of parts of the hand in response to cold or emotional stress, causing reversible discomfort and color changes (pallor, cyanosis, erythema, or a combination) in... read more , abnormal nail-fold changes on capillaroscopy (including ectatic capillary loops and dropouts as well as periungual hemorrhages), and visceral changes (eg, esophageal dysmotility).
 These are usually absent in eosinophilic fasciitis.

 Diagnosis of eosinophilic fasciitis is confirmed by biopsy, which should be deep enough to include fascia and adjacent muscle fibers.
 Characteristic findings are inflammation of the fascia, with or without eosinophils.

 Most patients respond rapidly to high doses of prednisone (40 to 60 mg once a day followed by gradual reduction to 5 to 10 mg a day as soon as the fasciitis resolves).
-Continued low doses may be required for 2 to 5 years.
-Some patients require longer courses and possibly other drugs (eg, hydroxychloroquine, methotrexate, azathioprine, rituximab, mycophenolate mofetil, cyclosporine).
-There are no controlled drug trials to guide therapy.
+Continued low doses may be required for a few years.
+Despite a scarcity of controlled drug trials to guide therapy, observational data have shown that the combination of corticosteroids and methotrexate is more likely to lead to complete treatment response than corticosteroids alone.
+If methotrexate is contraindicated, other drugs such as azathioprine or mycophenolate mofetil can be used as well.

 Surgical release of contractions and the carpal tunnel may be necessary.

-Patients develop symmetric and painful inflammation, swelling, and induration of the arms and legs with a characteristic orange-peel appearance.
+Patients develop symmetric and painful swelling and induration of the arms and legs with a characteristic orange-peel appearance.

-Although cutaneous manifestations may suggest systemic sclerosis, patients with eosinophilic fasciitis usually do not have Raynaud phenomenon and acral involvement with telangiectasia, or visceral changes (eg, esophageal dysmotility).
+Although cutaneous manifestations may suggest systemic sclerosis, patients with eosinophilic fasciitis usually do not have Raynaud syndrome, distal skin involvement often with telangiectasia, nail-fold changes, or visceral changes (eg, esophageal dysmotility).

 Confirm the diagnosis with a biopsy that includes fascia and adjacent muscle.